Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 • 7% annual raises × 20 years: 287% increase

 $30k starting → $54k (3%), $80k (5%), $116k (7%) after 20 years.
-The compounding effect favours job-hopping every 2-3 years (which yields 10-25% jumps) over staying put for 3% annual increments.
+The compounding effect is exactly why job-hopping every 2-3 years (which commonly yields 10-25% jumps per move) tends to outpace staying in one role collecting 3% annual increments — internal raises are frequently capped by company budget policy in a way external offers aren't.

 What this calculator doesn’t include